Export Electronics from Vietnam to India

 Certificate of origin Electronics

 The Vietnamese government does not require exporter to make Vietnam origin for exports.
 However, in many cases, buyers will require the exporter to provide a Certificate of Origin in Vietnam.
 For customers in countries that have signed free trade agreements with Vietnam, they may require Certificates of Origin in the form so that buyers can enjoy special preferential import tax.

 Check list of countries/territories that Vietnam signed Free Trade Agreements with Here

 - Note: The source of origin of imported electronic goods is required in almost all countries so in India.
-The certificate of origin issued by necessary approved authorities at exporting country is required to import electronics from China.
 It helps to determine the origin of imported electronic goods to avail exemption on import duties and taxes.
-Different unilateral, multilateral, and a bilateral agreement between India and China allows importing and exports with an exemption of import duties wherein Certificate of Origin is the primary proof on country of origin of imported goods under Electronics goods.
+Different unilateral, multilateral, and a bilateral agreement between India and Vietnam allows importing and exports with an exemption of import duties wherein Certificate of Origin is the primary proof on country of origin of imported goods under Electronics goods.

 Customs Duties on exporting Electronics

 VAT on exporting Electronics: pursuant to current stipulations, VAT on exported commodity is 0%

 Export duty: Electronics is not in Vietnam’s nomenclature of taxable exports, therefore, the exporters do not have to pay export tax.